 TYPES OF EMBROIDERIES

-Sozni embroidery uses thin needles and silk threads to create elaborate floral or paisley patterns on pashmina shawls and stoles.
+Sozni embroidery uses thin needles and silk threads to create elaborate floral or paisley patterns on Pashmina shawls and stoles.

-Done with needles as thin as size 28, this captivating embroidery makes every wrap a truly regal affair.
+Done with needles as thin as size 28, this captivating hand embroidery makes every wrap a truly regal affair.

-of mixing hand-painted art with innovative decoration and outlining beautiful floral patterns on the pashmina.
+It consists of mixing hand-painted art with innovative decoration and outlining beautiful floral patterns on the pashmina.